By: Kirsty Petrides

 Day seven: Pemberton to Margaret River via Manjimup (160km)

-It’s a about a two hour drive from Pemberton to Margaret River, so we suggest breaking it up by going via truffle country – otherwise known as Manjimup.
+It’s about a two hour drive from Pemberton to Margaret River, so we suggest breaking it up by going via truffle country – otherwise known as Manjimup.
 If it’s a warm day, stop at Fontys Pool on the way, where for just a few dollars you can go for a swim and float around in one of their giant inflatable tyres to cool down.

 Once you’re in Manjimup, make a beeline for the main drag where you can wander through the quaint cafes and quirky stores.
 Then make it your civic duty as Western Australian to have lunch at the Truffle and Wine Co – with Manjimup being responsible for almost 70 per cent of Australia’s truffles, it’s an absolute must-do for any self-respecting WA foodie.
+If you have the chance, a truffle-hunting tour with a truffle dog is a must.

 With a full tummy, get back on the road to Margaret River.
 You’ll pass through Nannup on the way, a good place to stop for fuel, a toilet break and to stretch the legs.